jrginn/linguistic-distance/lcp_python_libs/README.txt

 - Name the variable as you wish, but prepend the data type with an underscore.
 - For instance, instead of "count", you would write iCount"
 - Look here: https://en.wikipedia.org/wiki/Hungarian_notation, specifically "Systems Hungarian Notation"

+Changelog:

+1/5/2022
+Added functionality to process translations through dictionaries, in order to store translations for future reference.
+See dictGetLangTransToEng and dfMakeAlignDfFromDict in SheetMaker.py